United States: Strike three on inflation?

 Given our caution around the near-term outlook for both growth and inflation, we think the Fed will be forced to stop its hiking process for the remainder of the year.
 The Fed does seem very committed to winding down its balance sheet, and we expect them to start that process later this year.
 The key for fixed income markets is that the Fed wants to do this in a gradual and predictable way.
 Our analysis suggests that balance sheet normalization should add only one- or two-tenths of a percentage point to U.S. 10-year Treasury yields each year.
 As such, we continue to look for the yield to slowly shift up to 2.5% over the next 12 months.

 Core inflation is headed in the wrong direction

 Source: Bureau of Labor Statistics, Russell Investments calculations.
 Based on core CPI data through May 2017.

-- Business cycle: Corporate profits recovered to 5% growth in the fourth quarter reporting season.
-Most of the earnings acceleration is likely in the rearview mirror at this stage, and consensus expectations at 11% still appear too optimistic.
-While we don’t see a recession in 2017, we also don’t see enough cyclical support to sustain the U.S. market at these valuation levels.
+- Business cycle: Corporate profits recovered to +14% growth in the first quarter reporting season.
+But this is likely as good as it gets for the remainder of 2017.
+The U.S. economy is resilient but mediocre.
+We don’t see enough cyclical support to extend the U.S. market rally at these valuation levels.

-- Valuation: U.S. equities are very expensive — the Shiller P/E ratio1 for the S&P 500 is higher than ever outside of 1929 and the late 1990s.
-Our valuation modeling work also shows lower expected U.S. equity returns ahead.
+- Valuation: U.S. equities are very expensive.
+The Shiller P/E ratio for the S&P 500 stands at 30x as of mid-June — its highest level ever outside of 1929 and the late 1990s.

-- Conclusion: We continue to have an underweight preference for U.S. equities in global portfolios, primarily on the backs of expensive valuations and overbought sentiment signals.
+- Conclusion: We continue to have an underweight preference for U.S. equities in global portfolios primarily on the back of their expensive valuations.